dachcom-digital/pimcore-i18n/README.md

 - [Context Switch Event](docs/70_ContextSwitch.md): Detect zone/language/country switches.
 - [Canonical Links](docs/80_CanonicalLinks.md): Canonical links in hardlinks.
 - [Navigation Caching](docs/110_NavigationCaching.md): Cache your navigation right!

-## Why is there no Version 1?
-There is already an i18n plugin for pimcore4 which is not public.
-With Pimcore5 we decided to move this project to a public github repository.
-You're welcome. :)

 ## Copyright and License
 Copyright: [DACHCOM.DIGITAL](http://dachcom-digital.ch)